ministryofjustice/worm/README.md

 ## Installation

-Download and run `make install` in this repository's root directory.
+Download and run `composer install` in this repository's root directory.
+This will create a vendor folder.
+Then run `make install` which compiles the app into a binary and system links it so that it is available globally on your machine.

 You will be prompted to enter your Mac OS password so the system links can be established.
 You will also need to have `AWS`, `kubectl`, `cloud-platform` and `php` installed on your command line.